is not a handicap”

 Look, take the Leonard Kalonga guy from the notorious Ministry of Tourism, for example.
 As Chief Accountant he could not be the initiator, the approver, the signatory and the cashier in the purchase of the hot state-of-the-art Marcopolo buses no one is now refusing to touch.

 Surely somebody must have seen the request to buy the mysterious buses and approved of the same.
 Somebody must have raised the necessary cheque and somebody must have approved it and somebody must have encashed it.

 Folks, despite Joyce Banda knocking off 50 percent in the value of our kwacha, surely K520 million is still not small change for Christ’s sake.
 Somebody must have noticed it.
 Where was the PS, indeed where was the Budget Director and where was the Secretary to the Treasury?

 Good people, was the Accountant General and the Auditor General waiting for some mafiosi to pump lead in the body of the youthful Budget Director to be jolted from their slumber?

 And they have the cheek to blame all this satanic plundering of our already anaemic economy on some faulty payment system.
 They say the Ifmis thing was faulty and therefore Treasury could not trace certain payments.

-But, dear God, Mary and Joseph, we surely must have had a ‘System Administrator’ for this Ifmis animal who should have noted hanky-panky activities, to borrow from my senior colleague Zebedee.
+But, dear God, Mary and Joseph, we surely must have had a ‘System ’ for this Ifmis animal who should have noted hanky-panky activities, to borrow from my senior colleague Zebedee.

 The Muckraking community could have forgiven this line of highly competent gate-keepers if someone pilfered only some K100,000.
 But a cheque of K500,000 cannot be raised, approved, signed for and encashed by one person even in a family business.
 What more with a cheque of K400 million, indeed K2 billion?